Countries that Have Adopted WCAG Standards [MAP]

 Many countries around the world have adapted WCAG into their accessibility laws.

-- By law, private and non-profit organizations with 50+ employees must meet certain accessibility requirements.
+- In Ontario, under the AODA, private and non-profit organizations with 50+ employees must meet certain accessibility requirements.
 New public websites and web content posted after January 2012 must meet WCAG 2.0 Level A criteria.
 By January 1, 2021 “all public websites and web content must meet WCAG 2.0 Level AA criteria,” with the exception of live captions (1.2.4) and pre-recorded audio descriptions (1.2.5).

 - Section 508 of the Rehabilitation Act requires all federal electronic and information technology to be accessible to people with disabilities, including employees and public individuals.
 The recent refresh of Section 508 requires websites to adhere to WCAG 2.0 standards.